-Smithfield, incorporated in 1752, maintains its quaint river town feel and is known worldwide for its famous ham curing process.
-It delivers "hams, history, hospitality & HeART.”
+Smithfield, incorporated in 1752, maintains its quaint river town feel & is known worldwide for its unique hams.
+It delivers "hams, history, hospitality & HeART,"

 Day 1: Begin at the Visitor Center - also home to the Arts Center @ 319 - offering tourist information, a gallery/gift shop & the chance to chat with resident artists.
 Peruse the 5 art galleries along Main Street & stop by the post office which features a mural of the early settlers of the county.
 Lunch at the Gourmet Bakery.
 Take in the exclusive shops downtown.
 7 bronze statues are placed throughout the town, depicting such figures as Benjamin Franklin or Robert Frost.
 Also view the painted pigs of the Porcine Parade.
 Finish with dinner at Smithfield Station, and then attend one of our local concerts, events, a class at the Arts Center or a massage at Encore Pilates.